Code-Institute-Submissions/user-centric-frontend-project/README.md

 ##### Features

-The feature section is mainly developed to detail what are the features the company has and what are their price.
+The feature section is mainly developed to detail what are the features the company have and what are their price.

 ##### Testimonials

 The testimonial section is the section in which the gym has a more personal approach with the website user.
-Two different users and a personal trainer left their terstimony to detail their experience, succes history and impressions with the gym.
+Two different users and a personal trainer left their testimony to detail their experience, success history and impressions with the gym.
 So, future users may remove their objections and subscribe/join the Gym service.

 ##### Linear gradients

-- > Features : background-image: linear-gradient(to right, #fa709a 0%, #fee140 100%); A worm and strong color to keep the attention throught the website with a feelling of welcome as well as triggered to be part of the gym.
+- > Features : background-image: linear-gradient(to right, #fa709a 0%, #fee140 100%); A warm and strong color to keep the attention throught the website with a feelling of welcome as well as triggered to be part of the gym.
-- > Video Section : background-image: linear-gradient(120deg, #f6d365 0%, #fda085 100%); A worm but different linear gradient from the feature section.
-It was made purpositaly to keep the attention of the reader and not keep he or she tired with the same standard.
+- > Video Section : background-image: linear-gradient(120deg, #f6d365 0%, #fda085 100%); Also a warm but different linear gradient from the feature section.
+It was made purposely to keep the attention of the reader and not keep he or she tired with the same standard.
-- > footer : background-image: linear-gradient(-20deg, #2b5876 0%, #4e4376 100%); different from the entire body.
-A cold color to contrast and bring the attention to the reader at the end of the webiste.
+- > Footer : background-image: linear-gradient(-20deg, #2b5876 0%, #4e4376 100%); Different from the entire body, a cold color to contrast and bring the attention to the reader at the end of the webiste.

 ### Features Left to Implement

-- Another feature that I am learning and I would like to implement is a emailed follow-up for high-ticket sales.
+- Another feature that I am learning and I would like to implement is an emailed follow-up for high-ticket sales.
 - Once a user is subscribed and/or member of the gym, the follow up can bring them to different levels of value within the company until reach the high-ticket sale.
-Which could be a personal-trainer or a high-level training bootcamp costing €1000+.
+Which could be a personal trainer or a high-level training boot camp costing €1000+.

 ## Technologies Used